 Assistant Professor, Mechanical and Civil Engineering

 My research interests encompass a broad range of topics in modeling and simulation of advanced propulsion, power, and related systems.
-My current research is interdisciplinary, with focus on physics-based modeling, data-enabled design and the theory and analysis of complex fluid flows where turbulence, combustion, high-pressure phenomena, and multiphase flows play a controlling role.
+My current research is interdisciplinary, with focus on physics-based modeling, statistical calibration, data-enabled design and the theory and analysis of complex fluid flows where turbulence, combustion, high-pressure phenomena, and multiphase flows play a controlling role.

 B.S., University of Science and Technology of China, 2010